Whole Grains for a Healthy Diet

 The germ is the oily embryo of a grain kernel, loaded with vitamins and minerals.
 Its fat content decreases the shelf life of any product containing the germ.

 You can add whole grains to your diet in many ways:

-- -High fiber breakfast cereals such as oatmeal, quinoa or shredded wheat
+- Include high fiber breakfast cereals such as oatmeal, quinoa or shredded wheat

-- -Use a variety of whole grains, such as kasha, millet, brown rice, wild rice, quinoa or bulgur as a side dish.
+- Use a variety of whole grains like kasha, millet, brown rice, wild rice, quinoa or bulgur as a side dish.

-- -Mix flaxseed meal or powder into breads, or sprinkle on salads, casseroles or breakfast cereals.
+- Mix flaxseed meal or powder into breads, muffins and pancakes, or sprinkle it on salads, casseroles or breakfast cereals.